apache/cloudstack-documentation/source/adminguide/tuning.rst

 Over the time there are chances of piling up of millions of database records for the removed or expunged resources.
-The presence of a lot of useless records in the database can also affect the performance of cloud so it is needed to purge such entries in a systematic way.
+The presence of a lot of useless records in the database can also affect the performance of the cloud so it is needed to purge such entries in a systematic way.
 CloudStack provides the following methods to allow purging of the expunged resources and their database records: